-Amsterdam is best seen from the water and to rent a private boat in Amsterdam is a fantastic way to spend a warm day.
-To go cruising in the 17th century canal belt in your own rented boat with your own group of friends, you don’t need licences or experience.
-If you rent your own private boat in Amsterdam, you can bring your own food and drinks.
+Amsterdam is best seen from the water.
+Renting a private boat in Amsterdam is a fantastic way to spend a warm day.
+To go cruising in the 17th century canal belt in your own rented boat with your own group of friends, you don’t need a boating license or previous experience.
+Some boats come with a captain, other you can easily rent and operate yourself.

 How to rent a private boat in Amsterdam

-Don’t worry about you operating the boat.
-With Boats4rent will get a personal instruction and you’re off.
 Renting your own boat at Boats4rent comes with soft pillows, life jackets, a water map with suggestions for the route.
-Insureance is included.
+Insurance is included.

-Some of the rental boats of Boaty are roofed with solar panels.
-That means you have shade on the boat.
+Some of the small rental boats of Boaty are roofed with solar panels.
+That means you have shade on the boat, much appreciated on hot summer days.
 A personal instruction about the boat, basic rules and nice routes is included.

 Canal Motorboats is the oldest boat rental company in Amsterdam, so they claim on their website.
-Just like the other companies, a navigation license is not required on these boats, which can take up to 7 people.
+Just like the other companies, a navigation license is not required on these boats.
+These boats take max 7 people on board.

-Canal Motorboats is opened the whole year round from from 10.00 am till sunset or 10.00 pm.
+Canal Motorboats is opened whole year round from from 10.00 am till sunset or 10.00 pm.
 You can use the online reservation system to book a boat in Amsterdam.
-The boats are aluminum and powered by batteries, which makes them silent and eco friendly.
+The boats are aluminum.

 Canal Motorboats are a little more expensive: